dendibakh/perf-book/chapters/2-Measuring-Performance/2-5 SW and HW Timers.md

 To benchmark execution time, engineers usually use two different timers, which all the modern platforms provide:

  - **System-wide high-resolution timer**.
 This is a system timer that is typically implemented as a simple count of the number of ticks that have transpired since some arbitrary starting date, called the [epoch](https://en.wikipedia.org/wiki/Epoch_(computing))[^1].
 This clock is monotonic; i.e., it always goes up.
-System timer has a nano-seconds resolution[^9] and is consistent between all the CPUs.
-It is suitable for measuring events with a duration of more than a microsecond.
 System time can be retrieved from the OS with a system call[^2].
-The system-wide timer is independent of CPU frequency.
-Accessing the system timer on Linux systems is possible via the `clock_gettime` system call[^10].
+Accessing the system timer on Linux systems is possible via the `clock_gettime` system call.
+System timer has a nano-seconds resolution, is consistent between all the CPUs and is independent of CPU frequency.
+Even though the system timer can return timestamps with nano-seconds accuracy, it is not suitable for measuring short running events because it takes a long time to obtain the timestamp via the `clock_gettime` system call.
+But it is OK to measure events with a duration of more than a microsecond.
 The `de facto` standard for accessing system timer in C++ is using `std::chrono` as shown in [@lst:Chrono].

    Listing: Using C++ std::chrono to access system timer